denoland/docs/runtime/fundamentals/typescript.md

 :::

-When using the `deno run` command, Deno will only transpile the module before executing it, ignoring any potential type-related issues.
+When using the `deno run` command, Deno will skip type-checking and run the code directly.
 In order to perform a type check of the module before execution occurs, you can use the `--check` flag with `deno run`:

 ```shell
 deno run --check module.ts